suraj44/SummerProjects17/FP-Erlang/Week 6/Assignment 5/Shashank/README.md

 ### 4) foldl using foldr

-`foldl(Function, Acc, List)`
+`foldl(Function, AccStart, List)` <br/>
-Calls Function(Elem, Answer) on successive elements(Elem) A of List from left to right, starting with Answer == Acc.
-The function returns the final value of the accumulator, which is Answer.
-Acc is returned if the list is empty.
+Calls Function(Elem, AccIn) on successive elements(Elem) of List from left to right, starting with AccIn == AccStart.
+The function returns the final value of the accumulator.
+AccStart is returned if the list is empty.
 **Note**: Function/2 must return a new accumulator, which is passed to the next call.

 Example: To add all elements of list[7, 2, 17, 12, 9, 13]